 b.
 John’s killing of Sue was intentional.

 One might argue that intentional in (46a, b) is an intensional predicate, which is sensitive to the difference in description, though it would apply to a single action, conforming with the Davidsonian monism about acts and events.
 However, natural language hardly has intensional predicates sensitive to the description of the argument it applies to.
-Moreover, as Fine (2022) points out intentional as an intensional predicate should allow for de re and de dicto readings, which should then also be available in (47)
+Moreover, as Fine (2022) points out, intentional as an intensional predicate should allow for de re and de dicto readings, which should then also be available in (47):

 (47) The act I was speaking about was intentional.